Australia's first De Forest phonofilm

 Image courtesy of the National Library of Australia

+This is not the only problem with the modern copies of this film.
 The original phonofilm sound recorder was positioned above the camera proper, so that the soundtrack is recorded on the film (longitudinally) behind the corresponding image.
 (And for projection, the sound pick-up is above the image projector.)
 In the standard modern system, the soundtrack is ahead of the image.
-It is not known if the position of the soundtrack on the NFSA's copies of the phonofilm has been shifted relative to the image so that when shown on modern equipment the sound is correctly synchronised with the image.
+This difference in the position of the sound recorder and pick-up has not been accounted for on the NFSA's access copies of the film, and the soundtrack has not been appropriately moved forward on the film, with the result that there is a delay of about a second between an action and its accompanying sound.

 H.M.S.
 Renown Marine Band at Taronga Park, Sydney